 It’s a Wonderful Way to Reach Women

 Around 42% of adult women in the U.S. use Pinterest and, at the time, over 70% of users are women.
-If your target market includes females, you definitely want to be utilizing this platform to connect with them.
+If your target market includes females, you definitely want to use Pinterest for business to connect with them.

 Pinterest Users Have More Buying Power